astropy/astropy/docs/stats/lombscargle.rst

 The ``slow`` method is a pure-Python implementation of the original Lomb-Scargle periodogram ([1]_, [2]_), enhanced to account for observational noise, and to allow a floating mean (sometimes called the *generalized periodogram*;
-see e.g. [7]_).
+see e.g. [9]_).
 The method is not particularly fast, scaling approximately as :math:`O[NM]` for :math:`N` data points and :math:`M` frequencies.

 ``method='cython'``
 -------------------
 The ``cython`` method is a cython implementation of the same algorithm used for ``method='slow'``.
 It is slightly faster than the pure-python implementation, but much more memory-efficient as the size of the inputs grow.
+The computational scaling is approximately :math:`O[NM]` for :math:`N` data points and :math:`M` frequencies.

 ``method='scipy'``
 ------------------